Michael-A-Company/Basic-Improvement-Proposals/README.md

 Current Proposals

-Here are the current proposals within the Brown Improvement Foundation:
+Here are the current proposals within the Basic Improvement Foundation:

 BIP-1: Purpose and Guidelines – Describes the purpose and process for submitting BIPs.
 BIP-2: BIP Editor Handbook – A comprehensive guide for BIP Editors, detailing the responsibilities, processes, and best practices for managing and reviewing Brown Improvement Proposals (BIPs).
 This handbook ensures consistency and clarity in the editorial oversight of proposals, from submission to final approval.